Pub Date: 1979

 After that, I admit I lost all respect for the hero.
-I certainly didn’t expect him to go all wifebeater on Georgina, but he at least could have punched the lights out of his half-brother.
+I certainly didn’t expect him to go all wifebeater on Georgina, but he at least could have punched the lights out of Francis.
 Unfortunately, I can’t root for a cucked hero, so I just read to get to the end of the story.

 Moving on, then.